explodinglabs/iko/docs/usage.md

 - The change was added to sqitch.plan.
 - The deploy script was output for your review.

-## 3. Deploy it
+## 4. Deploy it

-Make sure your database is running, then:
+Ensure your Postgres server is running, then:

 ```sh
 iko deploy